-Prerequisite(s): Enrollment in the Medical Laboratory Technology program
+Prerequisite(s): Enrollment in the Medical Laboratory Technology program Corequisite(s): None

 This course is designed to present mathematical operations used in the medical laboratory.
 Topics include use of basic math processes, systems of measurement, conversion factors, solutions, and dilutions.
 Upon completion, students should be able to solve practical problems in the context of the medical laboratory.